Skip to content

 Design Philosophy

-The kerf system is built on foundational principles that support both current device tree capabilities and future multikernel runtime features:
+The kerf system is built on foundational principles that support both current resource pool management and future multikernel runtime features:

 1. Single Source of Truth: Baseline DTS describes hardware resources available for allocation